-How to Install Jenkins Automation Server with Apache on Ubuntu 18.04
+How to Install Jenkins on Ubuntu 22.04

 This tutorial exists for these OS versions

 - Ubuntu 20.04 (Focal Fossa)